Homological algebra modulo exact zero-divisors: Introduction

 In the final section, Section 4, we discuss canonical endomorphisms of complexes of finitely generated free $R$-modules, and canonical elements of $\Ext^2_R(M,M)$, for finitely generated $R$-modules $M$, in the case where $R=S/(x)$ and $(x,x)$ is a pair of exact zero-divisors of $S$.
 The main result, Theorem \ref{thmlift}, equates the ability to lift a finitely generated $R$-module $M$ from $R$ to $S$ to the triviality of the canonical element in $\Ext^2_R(M,M)$.
-This generalizes results, which seem to be folklore, on lifting modules from $T/(x)$ to $T/(x^2)$ in the case where $x$ is a non-zero-divisor of the local ring $T$ (cf. Example \ref{noembdim} below).
+This generalizes classical results (see, for example, \cite{ADS}) on lifting modules from $T/(x)$ to $T/(x^2)$ in the case where $x$ is a non-zero-divisor of the local ring $T$ (cf. Example \ref{noembdim} below).